Foso/Sheasy/README.md

 # Sheasy - Share Easy
 This an Android App like Airdroid to manage files on your Android Device through a WebInterface in the Browser

-Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain why the project exists.

 ## Motivation
 A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists.